-- d) No additional parking space is required for a secondary dwelling. - e) Secondary dwellings can share the private open space with the principal dwelling if the area is more than 20 m2. - f) A separate driveway is not required for a secondary dwelling. - g) Subdivision of a secondary dwelling from the principal dwelling is not permitted.
+additional d) No parking space is required for a secondary dwelling. e) Secondary dwellings can share the private open space with the principal dwelling if the area is more than 20 m2.

+f) A separate driveway is not required for a secondary dwelling. g) Subdivision of a secondary dwelling from the principal dwelling is permitted.